What is a List 99 Check?

 Aaron's Department is a DBS Umbrella body providing Online Disclosures (DBS's) to organisations and employers in the public, private and voluntary sectors.
 Obtaining a Basic, Standard or Enhanced Criminal Record check UK (DBS check) helps identify candidates who may be unsuitable for certain work, especially that which involves children or vulnerable adults.

-To help you with any questions you may have regarding submitting your applications online, we have created some guides in our Frequently asked questions section.
+To help you with any questions you may have regarding submitting your applications online, or using our service, we have created some guides in our Frequently asked questions section.

 More specific step-by-step guides for each account type are available once you have created an account and logged in.